 Implementation

-For the implementation of this feature it was decided to use two canvases on top of each other.
+For the implementation of this feature two canvases on top of each other are used.
 One canvas displays the current frame of the video element, which is bound to the media stream of the WebRTC connection.
 This first canvas is updated 24 times per second, appearing as a constant video stream to the user’s eye.
 The second canvas lies exactly on top of the first one, and is used to display the overlay indicators of the remote user.
-Two canvases have to be used in this case because the first canvas must be cleared each time it displays the current frame of the video stream and, consequently, the drawn path would also be erased.
+The reason for using two canvases is that the first canvas must be cleared each time it displays the current frame of the video stream and, consequently, the drawn path would also be erased.
 Therefore, it is necessary to use two canvases for the implementation of this feature.

 Mouse events